espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Unwavering Mien.md

 Your mystic control and meditations allow you to resist external influences upon your consciousness.
 Whenever you are affected by a mental effect that lasts at least 2 rounds, you can reduce the duration by 1 round.

 You still require natural sleep, but you treat your saving throws against effects that would cause you to fall asleep as one degree of success better.
-This protects only against sleep effects, not against other forms of falling [[Unconscious]].
+This protects only against sleep effects, not against other forms of falling [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]].